 Many publishers list their illustrated and image-heavy titles on NetGalley.
-Digital galleys are perfect for these titles because digital galleys can render beautifully, while still being significantly cheaper to produce or share than physical galleys or even samplers.
+Digital review copies are perfect for these titles because they can render beautifully, while still being significantly cheaper to produce or share than physical galleys or even samplers.

 Here are a few considerations for these types of files: